First Home Owner Grant objections

 Our decision to grant or refuse permission to lodge an objection outside the 60-day period is made by a person independent of the original decision-maker.
 It will be based on information provided by you as well as other information available to us.

 If we refuse permission to lodge an out-of-time objection, we advise you in writing and provide you with reasons for our decision.

 Your objection will be dealt with by a person independent of the original decision-maker.

 They will use the information provided by you, as well information from other sources such as the Australian Taxation Office and revenue offices from other states and territories, to make their decision.

-If you are dissatisfied with our determination, you have the right to refer the matter to the Victorian Civil and Administrative Tribunal (VCAT) for review.
+If you are dissatisfied with our determination, or if we do not make a determination within 90 days of receiving your objection (not including any period of suspension), you have the right to refer the matter to the Victorian Civil and Administrative Tribunal (VCAT) for review.